Anytime, Anywhere

 MIBFN is working towards a breastfeeding supportive culture where:

-- All personnel are provided with training on why and how to support breastfeeding/bodyfeeding by patrons and visitors to their establishment.
+- In an explicit effort to normalize extended breastfeeding and natural weaning, all personnel are provided with training on why and how to support breastfeeding, bodyfeeding, and milk expression by patrons and visitors to their establishment without age limitations

-- Breastfeeding/bodyfeeding is expected and encouraged in all places.
+- Breastfeeding, bodyfeeding, and milk expression are expected and encouraged in all places

-- Written policy is publicly available to all who enter an establishment.
+- Breastfeeding-supportive written policy is publicly available to all who enter an establishment and every establishment provides public support for breastfeeding families with information about their rights

 Birth Justice